Sanyam-G/Reading-List/README.md

 - **Customizable Themes**: Allow users to customize the app’s appearance with different themes.
 - **Sync with Cloud Storage**: Enable synchronization with cloud storage services for better accessibility and backup options.

-## Known Issues

-- **Navigation Bugs**: Some navigation routes may not work correctly on certain devices.

 ## Contact